stanhill1738/2d-object-detection-waymo/README.md

 ## VISUALISATION

-A visualisation of the model making predictions on a video can be viewed at [assets/predictions.mp4](assets/predictions.mp4).
+A visualisation of the model making predictions on a video can be viewed in the [assets](assets) folder.